gdgd009xcd/ProxyFilterForScanTool/README.md

     if you want to reset option settings to default, you can click this button.

 ### how to see what this addon is doing
-you can see this addon's console.log by typing Ctrl + Shift + J for opening console log
+you can see this addon's console.log by typing Ctrl + Shift + J for opening console log.<br>
+select Multiprocess(Slower) to display the log of this addon.